PrestonWest87/NOC_IFC/Documentation/src/aiops_engine.md

 Once the Patient Zero is identified, the engine executes deterministic correlation against external intelligence grids.

 ### `calculate_root_cause(self, site_name, data, active_weather, active_cloud, active_bgp)`
-This master algorithm evaluates the clustered data against four distinct correlation tiers.
+This master algorithm evaluates the clustered data against distinct correlation tiers and scoring mechanisms.
 It returns a definitive cause, an Evidence Log, a Blast Radius, and an Incident Priority (P1/P2/P3).

+1.  **Dependency Cascade (Score: +20):** If the incident spans multiple infrastructure domains, a baseline penalty is added to account for the widespread downstream isolation.
-1.  **Cloud / Upstream Correlation (Score: +85):** Scans the raw payload and node names against active global `CloudOutage` objects.
+2.  **Cloud / Upstream Correlation (Score: +85):** Scans the raw payload and node names against active global `CloudOutage` objects.
 If a node relies on a degraded SaaS/IaaS provider, the outage is attributed externally.
-2.  **BGP / Routing Correlation (Score: +75):** If the failure resides in the `TRANSPORT_CORE` domain, the engine checks the site's primary/secondary carrier ASNs against active global `BgpAnomaly` events.
+3.  **BGP / Routing Correlation (Score: +75):** If the failure resides in the `TRANSPORT_CORE` domain, the engine checks the site's primary/secondary carrier ASNs against active global `BgpAnomaly` events.
-3.  **Hardware / Domain Heuristics (Score: Variable):** If no external digital factors align, it evaluates the internal domain of Patient Zero:
+4.  **Hardware / Domain Heuristics (Score: Variable):** If no external digital factors align, it evaluates the internal domain of Patient Zero:
-    * *POWER_ENV:* "Catastrophic Facilities/Power Failure"
+    * *POWER_ENV:* "Catastrophic Facilities/Power Failure" (+60)
-    * *TRANSPORT_CORE (>80% Loss):* "WAN Isolation"
+    * *TRANSPORT_CORE (>80% Loss):* "WAN Isolation" (+50)
+    * *SCADA_OT:* "Isolated OT/SCADA Telemetry Failure" (+30)
-    * *COMPUTE_STORAGE (>90% CPU):* "Resource Exhaustion"
+    * *COMPUTE_STORAGE (>90% CPU):* "Resource Exhaustion" (+30)
+    * *NETWORK_ACCESS (Single Subnet):* "Localized Access Layer Failure" (+20)
-4.  **Geospatial Weather / Grid Correlation (Score: +40 to +55):** Uses the Haversine formula (`math.asin(math.sqrt(...))`) to calculate the exact distance in miles between the site's latitude/longitude and the epicenter of active `RegionalHazard` polygons (e.g., Tornado Warnings, NIFC Wildfires).
+5.  **Geospatial Weather / Grid Correlation (Score: +40 to +55):** Uses the Haversine formula (`math.asin(math.sqrt(...))`) to calculate the exact distance in miles between the site's database latitude/longitude and the epicenter of active regional hazards (e.g., Tornado Warnings, NIFC Wildfires).
 If the distance is within the hazard radius, the failure is upgraded to a "Direct Kinetic Impact".
+6.  **Policy Override (Score: +50):** If the native monitoring tool explicitly flagged the alert payload with an `Alert_Level` of 1, the engine forcefully weights the incident to guarantee a critical escalation.

 ---

 ## 5. Predictive Analytics & Chronic Pattern Recognition

 This module shifts the engine from *reactive* correlation to *proactive* analytics.
-By executing heavy Pandas DataFrame aggregations against the historical alert database, it identifies degrading hardware before catastrophic failure occurs.
+By executing heavy Pandas DataFrame aggregations against the historical database, it identifies degrading hardware before catastrophic failure occurs.

 ### `generate_chronic_insights(self, days_back=30)`
-Queries historical `SolarWindsAlert` and `TimelineEvent` records over a specified lookback period to generate three distinct operational intelligence reports:
+Queries historical events dynamically via the engine's generic `alert_model` (defaulting to `SolarWindsAlert`) over a specified lookback period to generate three distinct operational intelligence reports:

 1.  **Cellular Micro-Blips (`flap_summary`):**
     * *Algorithm:* Isolates alerts where the primary/secondary comms involve "Cellular" or "LTE" and the total duration of the outage is strictly `> 0` and `< 5.0` minutes.